Sodium-ion battery: Rechargion Energy

-Rechargion Energy has developed 10 Ah capacity cells and achieved 10000 cycle life.
+Rechargion Energy has developed 10 Ah capacity cells and achieved 10,000-cycle life.
 The cells were validated by the Automotive Research Association of India (ARAI) to comply IEC62660 safety standards after rigorous testing.

+Others

+In 2025, MOLL Batterien secured €22 million in funding for its Sodium-ion Battery manufacturing plant in Germany.

+Former

+Parts of the operation were acquired by other companies.